MARVELOUS AND THE BLACK HOLE

 Note to family audiences: This film contains profanity, teenage smoking, comedic scenes of fantasized violence, and references to self-harm through stick-and-poke tattooing.

-We will be joined in person by Kate Tsang, Director, Marvelous and the Black Hole, for an onstage conversation.
+We will be joined in person by Director Kate Tsang, Producer Carolyn Mao, and Actor Miya Cech for an onstage conversation.

 Saturday, Oct 16, 3:00pm, Smith Rafael Film Center

 $14 Member | $16.50 General | $15 Senior | $8 Students & Youth (12 & Under)

 $6 Member | $8 General